kallisti5/rivian-service-guide/README.md

   * Earlier 4 digit versions were "7433"  (Ride)
   * Later 5 digit versions are "33748"

-These service pin numbers were located by a long chain of random internet strangers.
+These service pin numbers were disclosed by long chain of random internet strangers.
 There's no direct connection to this repository, and where they came from.

 Rivian has the ability to change these service pin numbers at any time via OTA updates.